InFinity54/LoL_DDragon/README.md

 - Old items icons, before the remastering of in-game shop and the remastering of all items of the game of patch 10.23, for the preseason 11 (patch released on November 11th, 2020)

 ## Additional notes
-- Some files (tiles, loading splashs and splashs of champions especially) can be incorrect.
-This problem has been notifed to Riot Games, and [they actually work on a fix](https://github.com/RiotGames/developer-relations/issues/348).
-- There is some other problems in champions JSON, like Ornn's upgraded items which doesn't appear in this JSONs files.
-Riot has been notified for this problem too, and [they are investigating the problem](https://github.com/RiotGames/developer-relations/issues/419).
 - Some champions, like Fiddlesticks, are missed spelled in JSON files, which can create some problems when trying to retrieve images from data in JSONs files.
 [A fix is on the way](https://github.com/RiotGames/developer-relations/issues/83).
 - Others problems has been reported to Riot Games, and you can find all of them (and the 3 above too) in the [Riot Games' Developer Relations Bug Tracking about League of Legends' Data Dragon](https://github.com/RiotGames/developer-relations/labels/topic%3A%20ddrag%20lol).
 - Starting patch 13.10.1, Vietnamese language code has been changed by Riot from `vn_VN` to `vi_VN`.
 The `vn_VN` files has been moved to the `vi_VN` folder, including unused data.
 This has been [announced by Riot on Twitter](https://twitter.com/RiotGamesDevRel/status/1658949539867271171).